David Peterson (baseball): 2020

 Peterson had his contract selected to the 40-man roster on July 28, 2020.
-He made his major league debut on that same day, against the Boston Red Sox at Fenway Park, getting the win after pitching 5 2/3 innings, giving up two runs on seven hits and an error with two walks and three strikeouts in 78 pitches.
+He made his major league debut on that same day, against the Boston Red Sox at Fenway Park, getting the win after pitching 5 2/3 innings, giving up two runs on seven hits, an error with two walks and three strikeouts in 78 pitches.
 After the start, Peterson described it as "one of the greatest days of" his life.

-Peterson was placed on the 10-day injured list before his start against the Miami Marlins on August 18, 2020, due to left shoulder fatigue, an issue that had arisen following his outing against the Washington Nationals on August 13, 2020.
+Peterson was placed on the 10-day injured list before his start against the Miami Marlins on August 18, due to left shoulder fatigue, an issue that had arisen following his outing against the Washington Nationals on August 13.
 He returned to the active roster two weeks later and finished the season 6–2 with a 3.44 ERA over 10 games (9 starts).